aiXiv:2502.003

 Abstract

-Compressive imaging faces a critical sim-to-real crisis: models trained on idealized forward operators fail catastrophically when deployed on real hardware.
-Operator mismatch -- the gap between assumed and true forward operators -- degrades deep learning reconstruction by 10-21 dB, yet no existing benchmark measures this effect.
+State-of-the-art EfficientSCI loses 20.58 dB -- from 35.39 to 14.81 dB -- when its assumed forward operator deviates from the physical truth by just eight parameters.
+This operator mismatch is the default condition of every deployed compressive imaging system, yet no existing benchmark quantifies it.
 We introduce InverseNet, the first cross-modality benchmark for operator mismatch in compressive imaging, spanning coded aperture snapshot spectral imaging (CASSI), coded aperture compressive temporal imaging (CACTI), and single-pixel camera (SPC).
-InverseNet evaluates 11 reconstruction methods under a standardized three-scenario protocol -- ideal (I), mismatched (II), and oracle-corrected (III) -- across 27 test scenes and over 240 experiments.
+InverseNet evaluates 12 reconstruction methods under a four-scenario protocol -- ideal (I), mismatched (II), oracle-corrected (III), and blind grid-search calibration (IV) -- across 27 simulated scenes and 9 real hardware captures, totalling over 360 experiments.
 We discover an inverse performance-robustness relationship: methods achieving the highest ideal PSNR suffer the largest mismatch degradation -- confirming that a mediocre algorithm with a correct forward model outperforms a state-of-the-art network with a wrong one.
-On CACTI, state-of-the-art EfficientSCI loses 20.58 dB under mismatch, while classical GAP-TV recovers 93% of its own mismatch loss through oracle calibration.
-We further establish a mask-awareness taxonomy -- mask-oblivious architectures show zero calibration benefit, while mask-conditioned methods recover 41-90% of mismatch losses depending on mismatch type.
-By providing a standardized, reproducible evaluation of operator mismatch across modalities, InverseNet aims to catalyze an "AlphaFold moment" for computational imaging.
+We further establish an operator-awareness taxonomy: mask-oblivious architectures show zero calibration benefit, while operator-conditioned methods recover 41-90% of mismatch losses.
+Scenario IV provides a practical calibration baseline via self-supervised objectives, recovering 85-100% of the oracle bound without ground truth.
+Real hardware experiments on 5 CASSI scenes and 4 CACTI scenes confirm that simulation-derived patterns hold on physical data.

-Keywords: Compressive imaging, Operator mismatch, Calibration, Benchmark, CASSI, CACTI, Single-pixel camera
+Keywords: Compressive imaging, Operator mismatch, Calibration, Benchmark, Spectral imaging, Video compressive sensing, Single-pixel camera

 ← Back to all papers